French ship Lion (1804): Construction and career

+Lion was laid down on 8 July 1802 at the Arsenal de Rochefort and launched on 11 February 1804.
+The ship was commissioned on 10 May and completed in June.
 She took part in Allemand's expedition of 1805 under Captain Eleonore-Jean-Nicolas Soleil.

-On 21 October 1809, she departed Toulon escorting a convoy bound to Barcelona.
+The ship was paid off on 31 March 1807 and was reactivated on 1 June 1808.
+On 21 October 1809, Lion departed Toulon escorting a convoy bound to Barcelona.
 Six days into the journey, she encountered a British squadron sent by Admiral Cuthbert Collingwood, which gave chase.
 In the ensuing Battle of Maguelone, Lion ran aground near Sète, and was set on fire by her crew to avoid capture.